Mauriciots/my-portfolio/README.md

 # My portfolio website

-This is a website to tell a little bit about me as a developer and showcase my work.
+A website to tell a little bit about myself as a developer and showcase my work.

 ## Developer guide: